U.K. election shock could delay and soften Brexit

 Why does that matter?

-Business and investors want clarity about the terms of Brexit, as soon as possible, because they need to know what kind of access U.K. companies will have to Europe's vast free trading area in future.
+Business and investors want clarity about the terms of Brexit as soon as possible, because they need to know what kind of access U.K. companies will have to Europe's vast free trading area in future.

 Already, some banks have started moving jobs out of the U.K. and into other European countries because they fear they'll lose business after Brexit if they don't.